dk-liang/UniSeg3D/README.md

 ## Citation
 ```
-@article{xu2024unified,
+@inproceedings{xu2024unified,
       title={A Unified Framework for 3D Scene Understanding},
       author={Xu, Wei and Shi, Chunsheng and Tu, Sifan and Zhou, Xin and Liang, Dingkang and Bai, Xiang},
-  journal={arXiv preprint arXiv:2407.03263},
+      booktitle={Advances in Neural Information Processing Systems},
       year={2024}
 }
 ```